dalvianiket/LeanNodeTask/README.md

 Make sure you have an android device connected to the machine in the debug mode

 #known issues
-1. Places is not updated immediately.
-Need to reload the app.
-This is achievable but due to time constraints havent done this.
-2. Current map location is fixed.
+1. Current map location is fixed.
-3. Zoom level 3 makes the map look very small.
+2. Zoom level 3 makes the map look very small.
 Hence the zoom level is adjusted accordingly.
-4. Loader is missing.

 #todo
 1. Update the list of markers based on the newly added marker.